UoB-COMSM0166/2025-group-27/README.md

 Regarding the pet and weather systems, after defeating the first boss, players can choose one of three pets, each granting a unique blessing—such as generating a shield, restoring health, or automatically attacking enemies.
 Additionally, the game introduces a dynamic weather system that changes every 30 seconds. **This is implemented using time-related functions provided by p5.js, along with random number generation to determine the type of weather effect.**

+### Challenges

+In the development of our game, we faced several key challenges that required creative problem-solving and technical expertise.
+These challenges mainly fall into two categories(In fact, in this part we list more than three challenges): **integrating story and Game’s Elements with gameplay and implementing complex game mechanics and code compatibility.**

+#### Integrating Story and Game’s Elements with Gameplay

+One of our core challenges was tightly blending the main storyline with gameplay mechanics.
+The game’s narrative needed to be immersive while ensuring that the gameplay remained engaging and not overshadowed by excessive text or cutscenes.
+Key aspects of this challenge included:

+•	**Background Art & Atmosphere**: The background needed to reflect the story setting while maintaining clarity for gameplay.
+Striking a balance between visual storytelling and functional level design was crucial.
+•	**Monster and Character Design**: Each character and monster had to be visually distinct, fitting the game’s theme while ensuring their silhouettes were recognizable in fast-paced combat.
+Achieving dynamic animations for multiple characters further increased development complexity. **For example, we need to load different movement animations based on the enemy's movement direction.**
+•	**Attack Mechanisms**: The player character required two distinct attack methods: melee and ranged combat.
+These two attack types needed to feel different in mechanics, balance, and animations, making their implementation more complex.
+For example, the **Mousegirl** character requires a charging bar to be drawn, while **Keyboardman** needs different animations bound to attacks in four directions.
+•	**Pet System**: The game included three types of pets, each offering unique benefits such as attack, shield, and healing.
+These pets needed to follow the main character and interact with the environment without disrupting the gameplay balance.
+Designing pet mechanics that complemented the main character’s abilities added to the challenge.
+•	**Level Design**: Each stage needed to introduce new gameplay elements while maintaining difficulty progression.
+The placement of enemies, obstacles, and power-ups had to be carefully designed to prevent either excessive frustration or a lack of challenge. **For this, we need to create a variety of different characters, which also increases the complexity of the code.**
+•	**Weather System**: Dynamic weather effects were considered to enhance immersion, but integrating them in a way that impacted gameplay (e.g., reducing visibility in fog or affecting movement in the rain) required careful design and testing. **For example, when generating lightning, we should provide players with enough time to react.**

+#### Implementing Complex Game Mechanics and Code Compatibility

+Beyond storytelling and visual design, the technical implementation of various game mechanics posed another set of challenges.
+These included:

+•	**Collision Detection & Air Walls**: The game world needed invisible boundaries ("air walls") to prevent players from exiting the intended play area.
+However, defining their volume accurately without interfering with gameplay movement was tricky.
+For this, we need to carefully crop the images to minimize empty borders as much as possible.
+•	**Obstacle Variations**: Each level introduced unique obstacles, requiring a flexible system that could spawn new types dynamically while removing old ones efficiently.
+For this challenge, we try to use **stack** to solve it.
+•	**Attack & Hit Detection**: Both player and enemy attacks needed precise hitbox detection to ensure fair and responsive combat.
+Different attack types (melee, ranged, pet abilities) made this more challenging. **For melee characters' attacks, we have introduced two parameters: attack range and attack angle**.
+•	**Pet Abilities**: The three pets followed the main character while providing distinct benefits.
+Coding behavior for pets that attack enemies, provide shields, or heal the player in real-time added layers of complexity.
+Ensuring pets didn't obstruct movement or interfere with combat balance was another challenge.
+•	**Weather System Implementation**: If the game featured a weather system, its effects on physics (e.g., slowing movement in snow) and visibility (e.g., fog reducing sight) had to be carefully implemented without breaking the game’s mechanics.
+•	**Frame Rate Differences Between Characters**: Different characters had unique animations, but their frame rates varied.
+Unifying animation timing across all characters without making them feel sluggish or desynchronized was a difficult technical task.

+#### Conclusion

+Developing a game involves overcoming multiple challenges, from balancing storytelling and gameplay mechanics to solving complex coding problems.
+Through iteration, testing, and optimization, we tackled these challenges to create a more immersive and enjoyable gaming experience.
+Future improvements will focus on refining game balance, enhancing AI behavior, and optimizing performance across different devices.

 ---

 ## Project Report